 Rooftop geocoordinates map to the center of the roof of the primary building on a parcel of land.
-Rooftop geocoordinates pinpoint an address with the highest level of precision.
-You can retrieve rooftop geocoordinates for verified United Kingdom addresses.
+You can retrieve rooftop geocoordinates for verified addresses in Hong Kong, Ireland, and the United Kingdom.

 To retrieve rooftop geocoordinates, install the Rooftop geocoding database (GCRT) for the country in question.
 If rooftop geocoordinates are not available, Address Verification returns the status code EGC0.